Skip to content

 jobmaterials.py: mini database for computational tests

 At ecalj/MATERIALS/, type ./jobmaterials.py.
 It shows a help with a list of materials.
 It contains samples of simple materials.
-It performs LDA calculations and generates GWinput for materials.
+It performs LDA calculations and generates GW driver settings (now in [gw] of ctrlG.<sname>.toml; legacy GWinput for un-migrated materials).
 (I think MATERIALS/ is not organaized well.
 We are going to clean up)

 • How to run